-Following is a summary of key federal disaster aid programs that can be made available as needed and warranted, under President Donald J. Trump's disaster declaration issued for the state of California.
+Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Donald J. Trump's emergency disaster declaration issued for the state of California.

 How to Apply for Assistance:

-Application procedures for state, tribal, and local governments will be explained at a series of applicant briefings, with locations to be announced in the affected area by recovery officials.
+Application procedures for the state will be explained at a series of applicant briefings, with locations to be announced in the affected area by recovery officials.
 Approved public repair projects are paid through the state from funding provided by FEMA and other participating federal agencies.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.